 An independent company hired by a co-op or condominium to manage the property.

-The management agents are responsible for things such as collecting rent or dues, property maintenance or enforcing building policies.
+The management agents are responsible for collecting rent or dues, property maintenance, or enforcing building policies.

 A one percent state tax paid by the buyers of any properties costing over $1 million.

-A lien established by law in favor of those who provide labor or material for the improvement of real estate.
+A lien established by law favors those who provide labor or material for the improvement of real estate.

-An arrangement between real estate brokers that calls for each broker to make available his or her real estate listings to other brokers.
-Then, if a purchase contract or lease is written, commission for the listing is divided between the broker who owns the listing and the broker who makes the lease.
+An arrangement between real estate brokers calls for each broker to make available real estate listings to other brokers.
+Then, if a purchase contract or lease is written, the commission for the listing is divided between the broker who owns the listing and the broker who makes the lease.

-A bed that is attached and built into a wall and can be pulled down or out of the wall.
+A bed attached and built into a wall can be pulled down or out of the wall.
 You will usually find Murphy beds in small apartments.

-A legal document that outlines the obligation a borrower has to pay off a mortgage at a stated interest rate over a specific period of time.
+A legal document outlines the obligation a borrower has to pay off a mortgage at a stated interest rate over a specific period.

-This term refers to an apartment that has somewhat panoramic views of either Central Park or both of either of the two rivers.
+This term refers to an apartment with somewhat panoramic views of either Central Park or the two rivers.

 This is the point at which a seller accepts the terms of an offer submitted by the buyer.

-A sales tactic that is used by a real estate broker to advertise an available listing usually on a Sunday or Wednesday for a two-hour period.
-At an open house, prospective buyers are able to take their time and look at the property as well as question the broker about the property.
+A real estate broker uses a sales tactic for advertising an available listing, usually on a Sunday or Wednesday for a two-hour period.
+Prospective buyers can take their time at an open house and look at the property and question the broker about the property.

-A contractual agreement giving one party a privilege of demanding, within a specified time, the carrying out of a transaction upon stipulated terms.
+A contractual agreement is giving one party the privilege of demanding, within a specified time, the carrying out of a transaction upon stipulated terms.

-A kitchen that is not separated from the other living areas of the apartment; this is a pretty common feature in loft style apartments.
+A kitchen that is not separated from the other living areas of the apartment; is a pretty standard feature in loft-style apartments.

-A listing contract under which the broker’s commission is contingent upon the broker producing a buyer before the property is sold by the owner or another broker.
+A listing contract under which the broker’s commission is contingent upon the broker producing a buyer before the owner or another broker sells the property.

 The second floor of a townhouse.
-Typically this, a room is the room in the townhouse that has the highest ceilings, and because of this, it was traditionally used for entertaining.
+Typically, a room is a room in the townhouse with the highest ceilings, and because of this, it was traditionally used for entertaining.

-This term refers to units that offer partial views of either the City Skyline, Central Park or one of the two rivers.
+This term refers to units that offer partial views of either the City Skyline, Central Park, or two rivers.

-A kitchen one can walk through to enter into another room, usually a dining area or the living room.
+A kitchen can walkthrough to enter into another room, usually a dining area or the living room.

 An apartment located on the top floor of a building, often quite luxurious and offers more privacy than other apartments in the same building.

-Translated from French it means “foot on the ground,” but we would call it a “landing pad”.
-These apartments are usually small, but quite comfortable and often kept by business travelers that need to be in the city for business monthly or weekly.
-At times these apartments are kept by the well to do so they can have a location in the City without the bother of frequently traveling from their home to enjoy the City life.
+Translated from French, it means “foot on the ground,” but we would call it a “landing pad.”
+These apartments are usually small but quite comfortable and often kept by business travelers who need to be in the city monthly or weekly.
+At times these apartments are kept by the well to do so they can have a location in the city without frequently traveling from their home to enjoy the City life.

 If a building was built before 1945, it is considered pre-war.
 At 10-20 stories tall, they are mid-size as far as apartment buildings go.
 Some buildings might have a doorman.
 The advantages of living in a pre-war apartment often include hardwood floors, spacious rooms, and higher ceilings.
 Many also have a fireplace.

-Refers to buildings built after the World War II, or after about 1945.
+Buildings were built after World War II or after about 1945.
 The style of these buildings and the apartments in them are drastically different than the pre-war apartments.
-The interior and exterior are less ornate with less trim, moldings and exterior decor.
+The interior and exterior are less ornate with less trim, moldings, and exterior decor.

-An individual who is employed or contracted by a real estate broker to buy, sell, or lease a property, or to help in facilitating the negotiations involving buying, selling, or leasing a property.
+An individual employed or contracted by a real estate broker to buy, sell, or lease a property or help facilitate the negotiations involving buying, selling, or leasing a property.
 These individuals receive compensation per the contract between the salesperson and the broker.

 An organization comprised of real estate professionals, such as agents and brokers.

-A term designating an active member of a local real estate board that is affiliated with the National Association of Real Estate Boards.
+A term designating an active member of a local real estate board affiliated with the National Association of Real Estate Boards.
 A realtor facilitates the buying, selling, and leasing of real estate.

 Lighting that is located set into the ceiling and not hanging from a light fixture.
 This style of lighting offers a continuation of clean lines in a building.